 2. Buy the most secure van

 It is always tempting to go for the coolest van which is easy on the eye and is kitted out with all the latest gizmos.
 But, you may be compromising on security.
-Brand new vans will offer good security features compared to older vans.
+Brand new vans ensure security features that are superior and advanced compared to older vans.
 Make sure security is your number one priority when choosing your van.
 Look at the spec and ensure you have an alarm and immobiliser.

 Take a look at some of the brand new vans we offer.

 Buying the most secure van can help deter thieves and prevent break-in but you can never be too safe.
 That’s why we think it’s important to include additional security features that may not come as standard.

 You’re not always going to be able to remove the tools from your van when you’re on the road or working elsewhere.
 Don’t just opt for any old tool box but dig a little deeper in your pocket and invest in a lockable tool vault.